 Give the bodywork several good rinses before going over with a clean wash cloth.
 Thereafter, dry it off with a chamois and leave to air dry on your kickstand.
 Or, start it up and run till warm to ensure it is properly drained out of water.

 The Finishing Stage Of How To Clean A Dirt Bike

 Finish off by using a silicone-based spray to clean and protect the plastic surfaces.
 This works to keep it clean by repelling dust and dirt.

 Cleaning a dirt bike differs from cleaning a motorcycle in that although the overall basic approach is similar, when it comes down to the details, how to clean a dirt bike is less tedious, quicker and can be done with simple equipment and materials you are likely to find in your garage.

-In addition to our above suggested how to clean a dirt bike regime, it is advisable to send it off for a professional detailing every so often.
-Appearance aside, you want to have professionals give your dirt bike a thorough once over to ensure that it is optimized for its best performance on the tracks.
+In addition to what we suggested above, how to clean a dirt bike regime, it is advisable to send it off for a professional detailing from time to time.
+Appearance aside, you want to have professionals give your dirt bike a thorough once over to optimize it for its best performance on the tracks.

 As professional detailers, our DetailXPerts team handles a wide variety of bikes and their challenges on a daily basis.
 We leave no stones unturned and are here to enhance your dirt bike on three levels – the look, the ride and the performance – using the best techniques, tools and practices.
 If your interest is piqued, head on over to schedule an appointment with us.
 You will be pleased you did.